---

 ### Village Boundary Data

 The analysis covers **917 village polygons** from the ESRI India Living Atlas (Census 2021 boundaries) across all 8 districts of Tripura, plus 4 additional villages matched via geoBoundaries (Census 2011 boundaries).
-Of these, **83 villages** were identified as project villages through a multi-step name-matching process.
+The project supports **100 villages** in the Dhalai and North Tripura districts; of these, **83 could be matched to official Census boundary polygons** and are included in this analysis.
+The remaining 17 villages could not be matched due to naming ambiguity, missing Census records, or being sub-hamlets not delineated as separate Census units.

 - **Exact name matching** after normalizing spelling (removing punctuation, standardizing whitespace)